maiah/level-push/README.md

 level-push
 ==========

-Pushes JSON to your LevelDB with auto UUID
+Pushes JSON to your LevelDB with auto-generated UUID